3. Paul's part in making all one in Christ, 3:1-21

 Paul's prayer for love, v16-19;

-Paul's prayer is all about love, he just comes at it with a whole range of descriptive phrases.
-So, what presents as three separate prayer points is actually one prayer point; Paul prays that his readers may be filled with the love of God in Christ.
-The Spirit strengthening our inner being, Christ dwelling in our hearts, God filling us with his fullness, is all about being grounded together with all God's people in the love of Christ.
+Paul's prayer is all about love, and he comes at his subject with a whole range of descriptive phrases.
+So, what presents as three separate prayer points is actually one prayer point, namely, that his readers may be filled with the love of God in Christ.
+Paul prays that the Spirit may strengthen their inner being; that Christ may dwell in their hearts; that they may be filled with all the fullness of God.
+Paul wants his readers bound together with all God's people in the love of Christ.

 The word "love" itself is a wooly idea in its usage today.
 A word like "charity" from the AV would help if it wasn't for the fact that the word "charity" today means little more than superficial kindness.
 We are talking about compassion, and when it comes to divine compassion, we are looking at mercy, forgiveness, or better, that all encompassing word "grace".
 It is that aspect of love which makes for oneness in the assembly of believers, the church.
 Love is acceptance of the unacceptable, the outsider, the awkward, the fallen, the failed, the foolish, ........; love is grace in action.

-The Greek in v15-19 forms one sentence.
-The "for this reason" picks up on v1 where Paul was about to pray, but then spoke of his ministry.
+Note that the Greek in v15-19 forms one sentence.
+The "for this reason", v14, picks up on v1 where Paul was about to pray, but then spoke of his ministry with respect to the mystery.
 In v14 he begins the prayer again, addressing God as Father.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.